ivank/laminar/docs/README.md

 You can scale things up or down, by adding all of your code into a single instance with lots of workers, or by splitting them up into separate node instance, and everything in between.

-And lastly there is no external code dependancies, as we only depend on mimetype databases and official openapi definitions.
+And lastly there is almost no external code dependancies, as we only depend on mimetype databases and official openapi definitions and [axios](https://github.com/axios/axios) for fetching data.

 ## Installation